galitz/useful_snippets/README.md

 to use this is clone the repo and then grep through it for things.  e.g. "git grep -i insightvm" if you admin InsightVM/Nexpose.

+Otherwise just browse it.

+Please feel free to contribute.